 However, there is still work to be done.
 According to some recent surveys, up to 85 % of AI initiatives don’t deliver on their promises at the end of the day.
 Clearly, there are still improvements to be made to AI algorithms, and this number should go down as those improvements become a part of modern AI solutions.

-Ultimately, machine learning and AI will transform the eCommerce industry in the upcoming years, but it's also affecting the present.
+Ultimately, machine learning and AI will transform the eCommerce industry in the upcoming years, but we can see many examples of artificial intelligence in online shopping already.
 AI plays an enormous role in adding better customer experiences and innovative solutions in the eCommerce industry.
 Product recommendations, personalized shopping experiences, virtual assistants, chatbots, and voice search are some of the most distinctive uses of AI in eCommerce.
 The benefits don't end here.
 The advantages of gaining insights from customer data collection and then breaking it down can be further enhanced with AI to tailor online merchandising services to the interests and tastes of every customer.

 With the help of AI and data collected from customers and businesses, today's eCommerce businesses make informed decisions by using that data more efficiently to forecast future results and adjust their marketing campaigns accordingly.